 Causes Of Basement Flooding

 Basements are known for several negative complaints.
-They are dark, filled with insects mostly spiders, smell musty and can flood.
-A basement can flood at any time and during any season and the causes of basement flooding very.
+They are dark, filled with insects mostly spiders, have musty smells and can flood.
+A basement can flood at any time and during any season and the causes of basement flooding vary.
 Spring has its rainy season, fall has thawing snow, but summer and fall are not immune to basement flooding.
 Sometimes basement flooding manifest for other reasons not related to the outdoor environment such as an indoor plumbing leak, toilet overflow, broken hot water heater of appliance malfunction.

 All basement flooding has one thing in common; they are unpredictable and happen at the worst time.
 Once basement flooding is discovered, time is of the essence because water can destroy a basements dry wall, wood base and expensive building materials like wood cabinetry and hard wood flooring.
 Also at risk are articles of clothing, furniture, stored items like pictures, family heirlooms, antiques and sentimental personnel belongings.